All Episodes

 All of these are victories.

-The federal government, the Obama administration turned back in all of these.
+The federal government, the Obama administration, turned back in all of these.

-The next one, the Federal Government would have had the power to dramatically extend statutes of limitation to impose penalties for acts committed decades ago.
+The next one, the federal government would have had the power to dramatically extend statutes of limitation to impose penalties for acts committed decades ago.

-This was Gabelli versus the S. E. C. So had the regime not lost that, they could have extended statutes of limitations in order to impose penalties for crimes committed decades ago.
+So had the regime not lost that, they could have extended statutes of limitations in order to impose penalties for crimes committed decades ago on a whim, whenever they wanted to apply an end to the statute of limitations.

 Supreme Court said no.

-Had Obama's Department of Justice been successful, the federal government would have had the power to destroy private property without paying just compensation.
+And the last one, had Obama's Department of Justice been successful, the federal government would have had the power to destroy private property without paying just compensation.

-Arkansas Fish and Game Commission versus United States.
+Arkansas Fishing Game Commission versus United States.

 So Ted Cruz has put out this release.

-So you asked for some good news.
+So you ask for some good news, and there is some.

-And we will link to this report at Rush Limbaugh.com.
+And we will link to this report at rushlimbaugh.com.

 Be right back, folks.

-I'm Greg you called.
+I'm graded you called.

 Great to have you, and welcome to the program.